Tabla Love – Outside of Classical Indian Music (1967-2001)

 Dr. Timothy Leary – Epilogue (Turn On, Tune In, Drop Out)

-from the soundtrack to the film in which Timothy Leary accompanies a young man on an acid trip (1967, Mercury)
+From the soundtrack to the film in which Timothy Leary accompanies a young man on an LSD trip.
+(1967, Mercury)

 Robert Ashley – The Backyard

-Robert Ashley’s meditative, trance-inducing monologue became the final episode of his abstract seven-part television opera Perfect Lives in 1984 (1977, Lovely Music, Ltd.)
+Robert Ashley’s meditative, trance-like monologue became the final episode of his abstract seven-part television opera Perfect Lives in 1984.
+(1977, Lovely Music, Ltd.)